dmbarbour/glas/docs/GlasApps.md

 A stateful random number generator is awkward in context of concurrency, distribution, and incremental computing.
 However, we can easily provide access to a stable, cryptographically random field.

-* `sys.random(Seed, N) : Binary` - return a list of N cryptographically random bytes, uniformly distributed.
+* `sys.random(Seed, N) : Binary` - (pure) return a list of N cryptographically random bytes, uniformly distributed.
+Unique function per runtime instance.

 An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
-In a distributed runtime, all nodes would share this secret.
+In a distributed runtime, all nodes share the secret.
 The Seed value may be structured.
-To robustly partition the random field, users may include abstract state keys in the seed.

-## Foreign Function Interface

-The glas system discourages use of FFI for performance roles where *acceleration* is a good fit.
-However, there are other  use cases such as integration with host features or resources the 'sys.\*' API doesn't cover, or access to vast libraries of pre-existing code.
-Even for performance, FFI can serve as a convenient stopgap.

-I propose an API based around streaming commands to FFI threads.
-In general, these threads may run in attached processes to isolate concerns with memory safety and sharing.
-Each thread maintains a local 'namespace' of mutable variables and loaded functions.
-This namespace is not shared between threads, but threads within the same process do share the heap, thus may interact through pointers to allocated objects.

-A viable effects API:

-* `sys.ffi.open(Hint) : FFI` - Returns a linear reference to a new FFI thread.
-The Hint may guide sharing of processes, location in a distributed runtime, redirection of standard output and error streams, and other configurable options.
-The thread's initial namespace may include a few built-in functions and configured properties.
-Initial status is 'busy' - open is effectively the first command.
-* `sys.ffi.load(FFI, SharedObject, Functions) : FFI` - Adds functions from a referenced ".so" or ".dll" file to the FFI thread's namespace.
-The Functions argument should describe aliases, types, and calling conventions to support integration.
-* `sys.ffi.fork(FFI) : (FFI, FFI)` - Splits a stream of FFI operations and clones the FFI thread.
-The thread namespace is copied and will evolve independently based on future commands, but the process heap and global variables are shared between threads.
-* `sys.ffi.eval(FFI, Script) : FFI` - Run a simple procedure in context of the thread's namespace.
-The Script can read and write variables, call FFI functions, and supports simple conditionals and loops.
-* `sys.ffi.define(FFI, Name, Script) : FFI` - For performance, we might define functions for reuse within the FFI context.
-* `sys.ffi.store(FFI, Name, Type, Value) : FFI` - inject data into a thread's namespace.
-The type indicates how the value is translated, e.g. rational to floating point.
-Deleting a name might be expressed as storing a void type.
-* `sys.ffi.fetch(FFI, Name, Type) : (FFI, Value)` - extract data of known type from the thread's namespace.
-This will wait for the FFI thread to settle, i.e. it diverges while Status is 'busy'.
-We can fetch from a failed thread.
-* `sys.ffi.status(FFI) : (FFI, Status)` - query whether the FFI thread is busy, halted in a failure state, or awaiting commands.
-Limited details of failure cause or busy status (e.g. how many steps behind) might be available.
-* `sys.ffi.close(FFI) : unit` - release the FFI, allowing for cleanup.
-This won't kill the process.
-To kill the process, a built-in function or loaded function might supply an 'exit()'.

-This API incurs moderate overhead per operation for transactions, serialization, and processing of scripts.
-This is negligible for long-running or infrequent operations, but swiftly adds up for short operations at high-frequencies.
-Performance can be mitigated by pushing more code to the FFI process.
-If necessary, users might construct a loop within the FFI process that is controlled asynchronously through the heap.

-*Note:* The Hint, SharedObject, Script, etc. types may be runtime specific.
-We may be relying on configuration-provided adapters for portability!

 ## Background Eval

-In some scenarios, we can reasonably assume operations are 'safe' such as HTTP GET, reading a file, or triggering a lazy computation.
+In some scenarios, we can reasonably assume operations are 'safe' such as HTTP GET, triggering a lazy computation, or writing some metadata only for reflection-like purposes.
 In these cases, we might want an escape hatch from the transaction system, i.e. such that we can trigger the computation, await the result, and pretend this result is already present.

 A proposed mechanism is background eval: